 In February this year (2017), president Trump chose not to wear his earpiece during a joint press conference with Japan’s Prime Minister, Mr Shinzō Abe.
 As a result, president Trump, who does not speak fluent Japanese, went through a period of nodding and smiling in a vacuum, as he was not able to hear the interpretation from Japanese into English done by the professional interpreters hired to that end.

-Later on, White House officials explained that president Trump had had read the speech beforehand and, therefore, knew what the Japanese PM was saying… or intended to say?
+Later on, White House officials explained that president Trump had had read the speech beforehand and, therefore, knew what the Japanese PM was saying… or had planned to say?

 Here is one of the many explanations available online: